 Ever notice the white, tougher areas of steak?
 You know, like that white strip down the side of New York Strip.
 They are white because they don’t have good blood flow.
-It is connective tissue called fascia.
+This connective tissue is called fascia.
 Red meat is red because it has good blood flow.
 All the stabilizing connective tissues in your ankle and wrist are that same white stuff.
-One of the parts that tear when you strain a muscle is fascia too.
-This rushes blood into those areas while compressing out waste material that stands in the way of faster healing.
-This also compresses inflammation out of joints and helps them to tighten up.
+When you strain a muscle, the connective tissue also tears.
+Ice plunges rush blood into those areas while compressing out waste material that stands in the way of faster healing.
+This kind of icing also compresses inflammation out of joints and helps them to tighten up.

 The Basic Procedure.

-1. Fill a basin/cooler/bucket about 3/4 full with ice.
+- Fill a basin/cooler/bucket about 3/4 full with ice.
 Get a towel.

-3. Keep it in there for up to 7 Minutes or until it is numb, whichever is less.
+- Keep it in there for up to 7 minutes or until it is numb, whichever is less.

-4. Let it cool naturally.
+- Let it cool naturally.
 Wrapping it in a towel will help to make it feel better.

-Common errors.
 People just don’t put enough ice in the basin because it feels too cold.
 People don’t get enough time because they don’t distract themselves and get too focused on the pain/cold.
 Some folks run their foot/hand under warm water to heat it afterward.
 The whole purpose of this is that your body rushes blood in there to reheat the area.
 Another problem is not getting far enough under the ice to cover the traumatized tissues, especially in a high sprain.